Frederick Barrett: Crossing and collision

-Frederick Barrett was a lead stoker working in boiler room 6 when the Titanic struck an iceberg on the night of 14 April 1912.
+Barrett signed on as leading fireman aboard on 6 April 1912.
+(Note: Barrett is not to be confused with a fellow crewmember, another stoker named Frederick William Barrett (born in 1879), who died in the sinking.)
+He was a lead stoker working in boiler room 6 when the Titanic struck an iceberg on the night of 14 April 1912.
 Boiler room 6 was at the site of the impact with the iceberg.

 Barrett was talking to the second engineer John Henry Hesketh, when the red light and bells came on signalling the order to stop the engines.
 He shouted to the men in the boiler room to shut the dampers, the doors to the furnaces and to shut off the wind for the fires.
 Then he felt a crash, and water came pouring in on him from a large tear in the ship's starboard side.
 Barrett made his way through the watertight door into boiler room 5.
 He was ordered to go back into boiler room 6, but there was 8 feet of water there.
 As some of the engineers attended the pumps, the engine room rang for all the stokers to go up on deck.
 Barrett was ordered to stay behind by an engineer, Mr. Harvey, in boiler room 5 to get some lamps, draw fires, and lift the manhole plate until water started to rush in.

 Aboard lifeboat 13

+Barrett went up along a hatchway to reach the starboard side of A Deck, where there were only two lifeboats left.
+He left the sinking ship on lifeboat 13, which was filled with about 65 to 70 people.

+As the boat touched the water, water from the main discharge caused a current which led to No. 13 drifting under Lifeboat 15 which nearly came down on top of their lifeboat, but they got out in time.
+Lawrence Beesley, also in Lifeboat 13, recalled a fireman taking his knife and cutting away the falls just in time and averting a potential disaster.
+This fireman was Barrett who later testified that he had to cut the falls away and allowing No. 13 to get away from under No. 15.